Human Resources: "It isn't the thing we do, it's the thing that runs our business".

 Skill development will include both individual competencies, and group team-work improvements ('jelling' as a team).
 Individual development and team-work improvements are sure-fired ways to motivate your Team.

 Consider using Team Performance Assessments to evaluate how the team is working as a unit.
-For longer duration projects you can consider these Tools:
+For longer duration projects you can consider these Tools: CLICK on the BLUE fonts for more information.

 2. DISC Profile